JustBubbles/CharacterCreator-Website-Startup/notes.md

   >> - Redirect output to a file.
 Appends if the file exists
 ```
 ## Example:
-This finds all files that were created in Novemeber, using grep to find them \("Global Regular Expression Print\), and count how many of them there are.
+This finds all files that were created in November, using grep to find them \("Global Regular Expression Print\), and count how many of them there are.
 `ls -l | grep ' Nov ' | wc -l`

 # Git Bash Console Shortcuts